smileandknow/smileandknow.github.io/_posts/2020-04-30-on-writing-and-having-written.md

 Other challenges require more willpower and discipline.
 Working out for example, is a lasting and recurrent challenge that is physically exhausting - by definition.

+> Pain is inevitable.
+Suffering is optional. <br>
+> – Haruki Murakami (What I Talk About When I Talk About Running)

-It is tiring in the moment, leaves you exhausted, and rewards you with an aching body the next day.
+Working out is tiring in the moment, leaves you exhausted, and sometimes rewards you with an aching body the next day.
 To make matters worse, it takes consistency over an extended period of time in order to see the results.
 Without endorphins flooding your body after exercising, it would be torturous to keep up with a consistent exercise routine.

-Nevertheless, there are challenges where the only immediate reward is the thought of having done "the right thing".
+The later in the day it is, the harder it is to withstand challenges too.
+People call this willpower depletion and they argue that willpower behaves like a muscle:
+You use a little of your finite willpower-strength for every challenge you face throughout your day.
+The more challenges we face, the more tired your willpower muscle is in the evening.

 The key to not giving in is to not be challenged in the first place.
 > I brainwashed myself into craving discomfort. <br>